Stung by U.N. defeat, Israel pushes settlement plans

 Opinion polls suggest Netanyahu’s right-wing bloc will win a new term in office.
 The coalition includes pro-settler parties, and the prime minister’s own Likud group appeared to shift to the right in primaries this week, making any land-for-peace compromise with the Palestinians look more complex than ever.

-His opponents seized on the U.N. vote, with former Foreign Minister Tzipi Livni, aspiring to become Israel’s second female prime minister, blaming a failure of initiative.
+His opponents seized on the U.N. vote, with ex-foreign minister Tzipi Livni, aspiring to become Israel’s second female prime minister, blaming a failure of initiative.

 “When we do not initiate, we are imposed upon,” she said.